Diploma FAQs

 Check with the local district.
 The state does not maintain centralized records of individual diplomas.
 Local districts must retain transcripts for 100 years.

-Contact the school district, private school, or community and technical college that issued the original diploma.
+If you’re in need of the actual paper diploma, we recommend reaching out to the school district, private school, or community and technical college that issued the original diploma.
 They may be able to make a replacement.
 There may be a fee for processing your request to replace the diploma, and it may take several weeks to receive it.

-Page last updated: February 2020.
+Page last updated: January 2026